Separator CFD Simulation, Three-Phase Flow, ANSYS Fluent Training

 Separator Problem Description

-The 3-Phase Horizontal Separator works based on density differences of fluids.
+The 3-Phase Horizontal Separator works based on the density differences of fluids.
 The mixture of fluids inter through the inlet vessel and, after collision with the inlet diverter, enters the tank.
 In reality, the Separator is equipped with sensors to control oil and water level and then control mass flow.

 Therefore, controlling the mass flows is a challenge in the simulation.
 In this project, the density of air, water, and oil is assumed to be 1.2, 998 & 689 kg/m^3, respectively.
 Also, the VOF Multiphase model is used.